Martin Bayfield is a TV Presenter and former England International Rugby Player.

-Martin Bayfield is an ex-policeman and at 6’10" was one of the tallest players in rugby - a statistic he used to full advantage as one of England’s most potent forwards!
-On the field Martin enjoyed a successful international career, winning 31 England caps and two Grand Slams, as well as being selected to represent the British Lions in New Zealand.
+At 6’10″ Martin was one of the tallest rugby players of his generation, which he used to his full advantage as one of England’s forwards.
+He enjoyed a successful international career, winning 31 England caps and 2 Five/Six Nations Grand Slams from 1991 to 1996, as well as being selected to represent the British & Irish Lions in New Zealand in 1993.

 Martin is rightly regarded as one of the best rugby and sporting speakers in the country, and is perfect for After Dinner Speaking, Rugby Club Dinners, Golf Days and hosting other sports and corporate functions.
 Please contact a Prime Performers Booking Agent via the online booking enquiry form or on 020 7251 8222 to discuss your requirements.

 - Sally Phillips is a comic actress and writer, best known and loved for her part in the Bridge Jones films.